xuhdev/homepage-octopress-old/source/_posts/2012-03-31-archive-a-git-superproject-and-its-submodules.markdown

 ### If you are working on a UNIX-like system

-Give this file executable bit:
+Give this file execute permission:

     chmod +x git-archive-all